rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Standards.md

 ### RS485

-To allow more complex communication between the Core and Switches, a half-duplex RS485 interface is implemented.
+To allow more complex communication between the Core and other devices in a deployment, a half-duplex RS485 interface is implemented.
 The Core uses a MAX13487 auto-switching and slew-rate-limited transceiver.
 The other device(s) should implement a compatible transceiver.

 Devices that split the ACS connection should route the RS485 pins to all devices.